Echo takes ownership of its intellectual property seriously and we’ve outlined some key information below:

 What are my obligations?

-- You are responsible for the information you provide to us about yourself, your GP and your medication; this extends to when you are using Echo on behalf of someone else as their Proxy.
+- You, the Account Holder, are responsible for the information you provide to us about yourself, your GP and your medication; this extends to when you are using Echo on behalf of someone else as their Proxy.
 You promise that it is accurate.
 If you do not provide accurate information you could be putting your or the person you are managing medication for at serious risk.
 You must check the spelling and dosage information and follow the clinical directions provided with all medication.
 You should review the patient information leaflet provided with the medication.
-If at any point the information that appears on Echo contradicts with information provided by your GP please contact us immediately.
+If at any point the information that appears on Echo contradicts with information provided by the GP please contact us immediately.

 - You confirm that you are requesting medications for your own personal use only or the use of someone you are acting as a proxy for.
 Medications should never be shared with any other person.

 - You agree to keep your Echo login details confidential and not to share them with any other person.